typedb/typedb/docs/pages/docs/01-cloud-deployment/overview.md

 ## Amazon Web Services

 Amazon Web Services provide on-demand cloud computing platforms on a paid subscription basis.
-The technology allows subscribers to have at their disposal a full-fledged virtual cluster of computers, available all the time, through the Internet.
+The technology allows subscribers to have at their disposal a fully-fledged virtual cluster of computers, available all the time, through the Internet.
 The offered modular services include computing, data storage, data analytics and machine learning.

 AWS Marketplace is a digital catalog with thousands of software listings from independent software vendors that make it easy to find, test, buy, and deploy software that runs on AWS.
 It abstracts the low-level infrastructure